alexey-krasnov/absorption_tauc_plot/README.md

 ```sh
 absorption_processing.py
 ```
 The program asks to specify the semiconductor type.
 Enter 0 for direct; 1 for indirect or if you do not have any information about type semiconductor.
 The program creates txt file with data in 5 columns: Wavelength (nm), Absorbance,  Energy, eV, Direct transition, Indirect transition, for further plotting of the figures.
-The corresponding figures of the absorption spectra, Tauc plot for direct/indirect transition for each sample are also generated.
+The corresponding figures of the absorption spectra, Tauc plot for direct/indirect transition for each sample are generated.
+The band gap value for direct/indirect allowed transition will be extracted.

+## Other codes for Tauc transformation and band gap extractrion

+There are other codes that can make Tauc transformation and band gap extractrion.
+The best code depends on your use case.
+- You may find [taucauto](https://github.com/LiamWilbraham/taucauto) for automatically extract the bandgap of a material by the Tauc method.
+- A detailed explanation of Tauc transformation process and band gap extraction could be find here [Band Gap Calculation with Python](https://gepac.github.io/2019-06-07-projeto-bandGap/).

 ## Author